intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ./ppml/scripts/install-graphene-driver.sh
 ```

+(2) Generate key for enclave

-(2) You also need to generate your enclave key using the command below, and keep it safely for future remote attestations and to start SGX enclaves more securely.
+You also need to generate your enclave key using the command below, and keep it safely for future remote attestations and to start SGX enclaves more securely.
 It will generate a file enclave-key.pem in your present working directory, which will be your enclave key.
 To store the key elsewhere, modify the outputted file path.

 ```bash
 openssl genrsa -3 -out enclave-key.pem 3072